aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/extract-archive-different-passwords/_index.md

 title: How to Extract Zip with Password Using Aspose.Zip for .NET
 linktitle: Extracting Archive Entries with Different Passwords
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
-description: Learn how to extract zip with password using Aspose.Zip for .NET, an Aspose.Zip example that handles multiple password‑protected entries efficiently.
+description: Learn how to extract zip with password using Aspose.Zip for .NET, an Aspose.Zip example that handles multiple password‑protected entries efficiently and demonstrates per‑entry password handling.
 weight: 10
 date: 2026-07-04
 url: /net/archive-extraction-and-formats/extract-archive-different-passwords/